 Five research projects related to the scientific component were launched in June 2017.
 The projects can be categorized into two themes.
 On the one hand, HyBlockArch and Industry without Borders are studying network cooperation for the industry of the future.
 On the other hand, the SCHEIF, SeCIF and ASSET projects are focusing on cyber-architecture and cyber-security.
 The exploration of scientific fields will expand to include other themes of the future: advanced materials, additive manufacturing, energy, industrial logistics, predictive maintenance…

-In the area of training, the Franco-German Academy has also developed initiatives.
+In the area of training, the German-French Academy has also developed initiatives.
 Two summer schools were held in 2017: one at EURECOM in France on human factors and human-machine interaction and another in Munich on mobility and smart roads.
 New summer schools for PhD students and research professors will also be offered on new themes.
 In addition, a wide range of training (initial, ongoing and lifelong learning) will be developed to offer solutions to companies in key sectors that are the most affected by digitization.
 This training will be supported by a selection of MOOCs devoted to the industry of the future.

 Finally, the Academy’s third component, innovation, will be launched in the spring of 2018.
 IMT and TUM will offer companies joint services that will give them access to the very best in academic research and innovative systems.
 By allowing economic actors to access leading-edge technology platforms, IMT and TUM are seeking to foster a value within the Academy for supporting the economy and French and German manufacturers.
 This will be another step forward in this joint development project for the future of European industry.